Heidi Parviainen: Career

-Agonia, Iconofear (1997–2006)
+Agonia and Iconofear (1995–2006)

+Parviainen was the keyboardist and a vocalist in the band Agonia which was active from 1995.
+The break-up of Agonia led in 1999 to the formation of the band Iconofear, in which Parviainen was again keyboardist/vocalist.
+Iconofear released three EPs between 2003 and 2006.

-With Amberian Dawn (2006–2012)
+Amberian Dawn (2006–2012)

-It turned out that she was exactly what they were looking for, due to her ability to both sing and contribute lyrics.
-This completed the band's lineup, now under the name of Amberian Dawn.
+Parviainen joined Amberian Dawn in 2006.

-Heidi started to write lyrics which were often influenced by Finnish and Norse mythology, and many songs reference the Finnish national poem Kalevala.
+She started to write lyrics which were often influenced by Finnish and Norse mythology, and many of her songs reference the Finnish national poem Kalevala.
 She undertook three European tours with the band and performed at several European festivals.

-On 19 November 2012 the band announced that Heidi had parted ways with them.
-The decision was made in early 2012, making thus Metal Female Voices Fest their last show together with Heidi.
+On 19 November 2012 the band announced that Parviainen had parted ways with them.
+The decision was made in early 2012, making Metal Female Voices Fest their last show together with her.

 Dark Sarah (2012–present)

-A few days after her departure, Heidi announced that she had started a new musical project called "Dark Sarah".
+A few days after her departure from Amberian Dawn, Parviainen announced that she had started a new musical project called "Dark Sarah".
 She said Dark Sarah "is making one of my dreams come true, a dream that had been sleeping for many years but now has finally awoken."